← Resources

 Cloud dictation with broad language coverage and a polished client.
 100+ languages, command mode for editing on the fly, enterprise compliance pathway with a Business Associate Agreement for HIPAA-regulated work.

-• Best for: teams that already operate cloud vendors under BAAs; users who need non-European languages; organisations that want collaboration features.
+• Best for: teams that already operate cloud vendors under BAAs; users who need non-European languages; organizations that want collaboration features.

 • Pros: language coverage; enterprise compliance pathway; team features.